Module checking of pushdown multi-agent systems: Decision procedures

 The set $P$ of states consists of the triples $(q,\an,m)$ where $q\in Q$ is a state of the \PMS\ $\PS$, $\an\in\Ann$ is an annotation, and $m\in \{\bot,\top,\vdash\}$ is a state marker such that $\an = \emptyset$ if $m=\bot$.
-When the state marker $m$ is $\bot$, the $\NPTA$ $\Pu_{\textit{wf}}$ can read only the letter $\bot$, while when the state marker is $\top$, $\Pu_{\textit{wf}}$ can read only letters in $\Upsilon\setminus \{\bot\}$.
-Finally, when $\Pu_{\textit{wf}}$ is in states of the form $(q,\an,\vdash)$, then it can read both letters in $\Upsilon\setminus \{\bot\}$ and the letter $\bot$.
+Intuitively, whenever the current input node $x$ is a concrete node, then $q$ represents the state of $\PS$ associated with node $x$.
+The meaning of the state marker $m$ is as follows.
+When the state marker $m$ is $\bot$, the $\NPTA$ $\Pu_{\textit{wf}}$ can read only the letter $\bot$, while when the state marker is $\top$, $\Pu_{\textit{wf}}$ can read only letters in $\Sigma\setminus \{\bot\}$.
+Finally, when $\Pu_{\textit{wf}}$ is in states of the form $(q,\an,\vdash)$, then it can read both letters in $\Sigma\setminus \{\bot\}$ and the letter $\bot$.
 In this case, it is left to the environment to decide whether the transition to a configuration of the simulated $\PMS$ $\PS$ of the form $(q,\beta)$ is enabled.
 Intuitively, the three types of states are used to ensure that the environment enables all transitions from enabled system configurations, enables at least one transition from each enabled environment configuration, and disables transitions from disabled configurations.
-Moreover, the annotation $\an$ in a control state $(q,\an,m)$ of $\Pu_{\textit{wf}}$ represents the guessed subset of the moves in the first annotation of the parent $x'$ (if any) of the current \emph{concrete} input node for which, starting from $x'$, a copy of $\Au$ is sent to the current input node (in the transition function, we require that in case the current input symbol $\sigma$ is not $\bot$, $\an$ coincides with the second annotation of $\sigma$).
+Moreover, the annotation $\an$ in a control state $(q,\an,m)$ of $\Pu_{\textit{wf}}$ represents the guessed subset of the moves in the first annotation of the parent $x'$ (if any) of the current \emph{concrete} input node for which, starting from $x'$, a copy of $\Au$ is sent to the current input node: in the transition function, we require that in case the current input symbol $\sigma$ is not $\bot$, $\an$ coincides with the second annotation of $\sigma$.